bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-06-02-belle-de-jour.md

-<![endif]-->

 Adapting Joseph Kessel’s novel about a married bourgeois Parisienne led by idle curiosity to work afternoons in a high-class brothel, Buñuel consistently gives only scant indication as to what is real and what is part of her colourfully masochistic fantasy life.
 Eschewing sensationalism for cool discretion, he elicits marvellously nuanced performances from Catherine Deneuve as the perversely innocent Séverine and from Piccoli as Husson, her perversely principled womanising suitor.

-bfi.org.uk
+**bfi.org.uk**

 Most of all, Buñuel wanted to go back to work in Spain again.
 He had been encouraged by reports that the brouhaha over _Viridiana_ had calmed, that censorship there had been relaxed.
 He returned.
 Then, after months of preparation, in the summer of 1963, Franco’s government refused the shooting authorisation for his version of Galdos’ _Tristana_.
 Later that year, in France, he made one of his finest films, _The Diary of a Chambermaid_.
 When shown in Paris, in 1964, it was coolly received.
 A year later, one of his old pet projects, an adaptation of Lewis’s _The Monk_, was finally about to take shape.
 At the last minute the production company was dissolved, and it too had to be written off.
 The Hakim Brothers then approached Buñuel to ask him to consider a screen version of Joseph Kessel’s novel, _Belle de Jour_.
 He accepted, and cloistered himself in an ultra-modern building in Madrid with Jean-Claude Carrière (co-scenarist on _Diary_ and _The Monk_).
 They finished the script in five weeks.
 The shooting schedule for this, Buñuel’s 27th film, was ten weeks.
 He brought it in in eight.